odkr/sucgi/README.md

 [![Sonar Quality Gate](https://sonarcloud.io/api/project_badges/measure?project=odkr_sucgi&metric=alert_status)](https://sonarcloud.io/api/project_badges/measure?project=odkr_sucgi&metric=alert_status)
 [![Codacy Code Quality](https://app.codacy.com/project/badge/Grade/cb67a3bad615449589dfb242876600ac)](https://www.codacy.com/gh/odkr/sucgi/dashboard?utm_content=odkr/sucgi)

-# suCGI
+# SuCGI

 Run CGI scripts with the permissions of their owner.

-suCGI checks whether a CGI script is owned by a non-system user and installed under the document root of that user's personal website, sets the permissions of the process to match the user's, cleans up the environment, and then runs the script.
+SuCGI checks whether a CGI script is owned by a non-system user and installed under the document root of that user's personal website, sets the permissions of the process to match the user's, cleans up the environment, and then runs the script.